ToxicFrog/doom-mods/README.md

 Laevis works by storing upgrade information in an item in the player's inventory.
 If this item gets removed all of your levels and upgrades will disappear.
 If you want to lose your weapons but keep your upgrades, make sure that `Keep Inventory Items` is enabled in the UPS settings.

+### DoomRL Arsenal

+This works fine in general, but building an assembly out of a weapon will reset it to level 0 and clear all upgrades on it, even if the upgrade binding mode is to set to `weapon with inheritance` or `weapon class` (because the assembly is not just a different weapon but an entirely different weapon class from the base weapon you used to assemble it).

 ## FAQ

 ### Why "Laevis"?